hyperhq/docs.hypercontainer.io/reference/replace.md

 Deallocate the VM instance from a `Running` Pod A and re-assign to a `Created` Pod B. Pod A will return to `Created` state

-(This command is only avaiable for Linux version)
+(This command is only avaiable on Linux version)

 	Usage:
 	  hyper replace --oldpod POD_ID --newpod POD_ID [--file POD_FILE]